Toronto-based event planner Samantha Mele asked her local colleagues for their top picks across the city—from restaurants to venues to experiences.

 Best spot for zero-proof cocktails in Toronto

 Mocktails, zero-proof, whatever you call them—Toronto is making a name for itself in the non-alcoholic drinks space.
 There’s Sobr Market on Richmond, where the drinks are made with adaptogens, botanicals and enough flair to make your wine-drinking friends jealous, and Zero, an innovative small space on Carlton Street.
+And both Proof Bar and Library Bar at the Fairmont Royal York make inventive drinks—with or without the booze.

 Best team-building experience for groups in Toronto